-The Senior Leadership series is in its seventh year.
+The Senior Leadership series is in its ninth year.
 Graduates from previous years have gone on to apply skills learned through the program to local, state and national advocacy efforts, taken on leadership roles in their community, as well as personally advocating for a family member or friend.

 The goal of the series is to provide support and training in the advocacy and leadership skills necessary to promote livable communities, including community-based systems of support for New Hampshire residents as they age.